BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

-qb-start
-	- We're adding time to STARTS for each solo/island jail/VM, but technically, only necessary once
-	- Still not quite getting the STARTS correct.
-If the gateway was checked first, the client's start path wont include that path for starts
-		- Either could sort in compile_jlist() or could create another variable, file, or array to track a jail's STARTS, and add it together

-qb-stop
-	- I really thought I had fixed some inefficiencies, but it's still slow to climb hierarchy

 # Stuff fkd up with 0control, causing networking errors on starts.
 Generalize 0control
-all jails must now have SSHD installed double check the handling of `none` for 0control
+all jails must now have SSHD installed

 it looks like chk_valid_ipv4 at the end, it'll never make it to $_xp, coz return0 in digits checks